-Tutorial: Azure Active Directory integration with Atlassian Cloud
+Tutorial: Integrate Atlassian Cloud with Azure Active Directory

-In this tutorial, you learn how to integrate Atlassian Cloud with Azure Active Directory (Azure AD).
-Integrating Atlassian Cloud with Azure AD provides you with the following benefits:
+In this tutorial, you'll learn how to integrate Atlassian Cloud with Azure Active Directory (Azure AD).
+When you integrate Atlassian Cloud with Azure AD, you can:

-- You can control in Azure AD who has access to Atlassian Cloud.
+- Control in Azure AD who has access to Atlassian Cloud.

-- You can enable your users to be automatically signed-in to Atlassian Cloud (Single Sign-On) with their Azure AD accounts.
+- Enable your users to be automatically signed-in to Atlassian Cloud with their Azure AD accounts.

 - Manage your accounts in one central location - the Azure portal.

 To get started, you need the following items:

 - To enable Security Assertion Markup Language (SAML) single sign-on for Atlassian Cloud products, you need to set up Atlassian Access.
 Learn more about Atlassian Access.